 - twarz (f.), face

-In verse 3, po niejakim czasie is to be understood as after some time.
-You will recall from Rdz 3:18 that the plural płody means produce, in the sense of agricultural products.
-Roli is the genitive form of the feminine noun rola; you also encountered this noun in verse 2.
-You read, in verse 3, that Cain made an offering to God of the produce of the soil that he had tilled.
+In verse 3, po niejakim czasie is to be understood as after some time, after a certain time.
+You will recall from Rdz 3:18 that the plural płody means produce, in the sense of agricultural products, fruits of the land.
+You read: gdy po niejakim czasie (when, after some time) Kain składał (Cain was gathering) dla Pana (for the Lord) w ofierze (in the offering) płody roli (produce of the soil).

-In verses 4 and 5, you read that Abel made an offering to God of the firstlings of his flock and the fat thereof; God regarded Abel’s offering, but Cain’s he did not.
-You read about the effect that this had on Cain: smuciło to Kaina bardzo (this was saddening Cain greatly) and chodził z ponurą twarzą (he was walking about with a downcast face).
+You read about the effect that this had on Cain: smuciło to Kaina bardzo (this was saddening Cain greatly) i chodził z ponurą twarzą (and he was walking about with a downcast face).

 - smutny, sad